LKanugrahan/mobileproject/README.md

   After that, type in repository path

-For running the emulator
+Running the emulator
 ```
 npm run emu
 ```
-For build the app in emulator
+Build the app in emulator for the first time
 ```
 npm run android
 ```
-For the metro
+Running the metro
 ```
 npm start
 ```